juleswhite/CSX278/Assignments/Asgn6/README.md

 ## Changes to JHipster

-- Go to the `SecurityConfiguration.java` file in your JHipster project and change the `configure (HttpSecurity  http)` method so reads as the following:
+- Go to the `SecurityConfiguration.java` file in your JHipster project (found in `/src/main/java/com/theNameYouChose/jhipster/config`) and change the `configure (HttpSecurity  http)` method so reads as the following:

 ```java
 @Override